stacks-network/stacks-core/docs/branching.md

 ## Main Branches

-- **master** - `origin/master` is the main branch where the source code of HEAD always reflects a production-ready state.
+- **master** - `master` is the main branch where the source code of HEAD always reflects a production-ready state.
-- **develop** - `origin/develop` is the branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+- **develop** - `develop` is the branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
-- **next** - `origin/next` may contain consensus-breaking changes.
+- **next** - `next` may contain consensus-breaking changes.
 - **release/X.Y.Z.A.n** is the release branch.

 When the source code in the develop branch reaches a stable point and is ready to be released, a release branch is created as `release/X.Y.Z.A.n` (see [release-process.md](./release-process.md)).
 After release, the following will happen:

-- `release/X.Y.Z.A.n` branch is merged back to `origin/master`.
+- `release/X.Y.Z.A.n` branch is merged back to `master`.
-- `origin/master` is then merged into `origin/develop`, and development continues in the `origin/develop` branch.
+- `master` is then merged into `develop`, and development continues in the `develop` branch.
-- `origin/develop` is then merged into `origin/next`.
+- `develop` is then merged into `next`.

 ## Supporting Branches

 Branch names should use a prefix that conveys the overall goal of the branch.
-All branches should be based off of `origin/develop`, with the exception being a hotfix branch which may be based off of `origin/master`.
+All branches should be based off of `develop`, with the exception being a hotfix branch which may be based off of `master`.

 - `feat/some-fancy-new-thing`: For new features.
 - `fix/some-broken-thing`: For hot fixes and bug fixes.